jkbz64/Zadymka/README.md

-git clone --recursive https://github.com/jkbz64/Zadymka.git cd Zadymka mkdir build && cd build cmake .. //-DDEMO=ON to enable demo -DTESTS=ON to enable tests make -j4
+git clone --recursive https://github.com/jkbz64/Zadymka.git cd Zadymka mkdir build && cd build cmake .. //-DEXAMPLES=ON to copy examples to build directory make -j4

-// Optional

-// run tests
-busted .

-// or run demo
+// OPTIONALLY run any example
-cp Zadymka.so demo/Zadymka.so && cd demo/
-lua init.lua //run demo

 ```

 ## Usage
 Zadymka is a lua module, so you can just copy libraries along with Zadymka.so/dll and `require("Zadymka")` in your lua code.
 Remember to use function `init` at the start of your program.

-## Tests
-If you want to run tests you will need to generate `cmake .. -DTESTS=ON` and install busted lua library.
-To run tests execute `busted .` in build directory.